Tumaini Festival History

 Festival Impact

-• A platform for over 300 performing artists from Malawi, Africa, and worldwide
+- Provides a platform for over 300 performing artists from Malawi, Africa, and worldwide

 Cultural Bridge